gnik-nadroj/cosmo/README.md

 # cosmo
-A log structured storage engine inspired from bitcask
+A log structured storage engine optimized for low latency per item read or written and high write throughput